zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

 Allison begins our dialogue by saying, “I’m almost ready f or my granddaughter’s visit.”
 Her “granddaughter” would, of course, be the daughter of either her son or daughter.
 “She’ll be here tomorrow and I want everyt hing to be perfect.”
 Ola says, “What do you have planned?”
 Allison replies, “I’m g oing to spoil her rotten.”
 “To spoil (spoil) (someone) rotten (rotten)”  means to do something nice for another person, especially a child, never doing anyth ing negative, never yelling at them, always doing nice things for them, givin g them whatever they want for example.
 Most parents try not to “spoil their  children,” meaning they don’t want their children to get used to getting goo d things all the time, and then when they don’t get good things they don’t “behave,” or  they don’t act appropriately.
 This expression actually can also refer to vegetables or fruit or meat, any type of food that after a few days will begi n to go bad so that you can’t eat it anymore.
 When food spoils, we say that it has be come rotten.
-That means it’s no longer something you can eat because it’s gone ba d
+That means it’s no longer something you can eat because it’s gone bad

 Allison says, “I’m going to spoil my granddaughter rotten .
-My daughter is very strict and doesn’t allow her to do anything that a norm al 10-year-old wants to do.”
-“To be strict” means to insist that someone follow all o f the rules, without making any exceptions.
+My daughter is very strict and doesn’t allow her to do anything that a normal 10-year-old wants to do.”
+“To be strict” means to insist that someone follow all of the rules, without making any exceptions.
 You must do everything according to the rules.
 So, a strict parent is someone who has a lot of rules for their chil dren, and expects them to follow all of these rules.

 Ola says, “Like what?” meaning give me an example of one of these rules.
 Allison says, “Well, her time is very structured and regimen ted.”
 To say something is “structured” means that it has a lot of org anization, it’s very